An Introduction to Plain Lime Plastering

 The course will take place in a workshop.
 Delegates should wear suitable clothing and sturdy footwear.
 PPE (hi viz, goggles, gloves) and all tools and materials will be provided.
 Delegates are welcome to bring their own goggles and gloves if they wish.

-A couple of bursary places are available on this course at the reduced fee of £100 per person.
-Bursaries will be given to plasterers, or plastering students, seeking to develop their lime plastering skills in their early career and require this financial assistance.
+A number of bursary places are available on this course at the reduced fee of £100 per person.
+Bursaries will be given to plasterers, or plastering students, seeking to develop their lime plastering skills.
 The SPAB is committed to eliminating discrimination and encouraging diversity in the sector.
 We particularly welcome applications by people from backgrounds underrepresented in building conservation.

 Bursary places are made possible through the generous support of the Worshipful Company of Plaisterers.